neo-project/neo-express/docs/command-reference.md

 Note, all `checkpoint` subcommands require a single-node Neo-Express blockchain.
 Multi-node blockchains cannot be check pointed.

-All `contract` subcommands support the `--input` argument for non-default blockchain instance files.
+All `checkpoint` subcommands support the `--input` argument for non-default blockchain instance files.

 ### neo-express checkpoint create

-The `checkpoint create` enables the user to create a checkpoint of a Neo-express blockchain *that is not currently running*.
-This command has a single optional
-argument: the name of the checkpoint.
+The `checkpoint create` enables the user to create a checkpoint of a Neo-express blockchain.
+This command has an optional argument to specify the name of the checkpoint.
 If a name is not provided, a default name based on the current time and date will be used.
 If the user wants to overwrite a checkpoint that has already been created, they must specify the `--force|-f` option.

-> Note, the ability to checkpoint a running blockchain will be added in a future
-> version of Neo-Express
+Checkpoints can be created if the blockchain is running or not.
+If the blockchain is running, the user must pass the `--online|-o` argument to the `checkpoint create` command.
+If the blockchain is not running, the user simply leaves off the `--online` argument.

 ### neo-express checkpoint restore